revaturelabs/interviewquestions/Java/Collections/Generics.md

 </details>

 ---
-12. How will write the below class into a class using generics?
+12. How would you write the below class into a class using generics?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)